unblocked/openai-kotlin/guides/ResponsesAPI.md

 The Responses API works with various OpenAI models:

-- **Reasoning models**: o1, o3, o4-mini (provide reasoning traces)
+- **Reasoning models**: gpt-5, o1, o3, o1-mini (provide reasoning traces and summaries)
-- **Standard models**: gpt-4o, gpt-4o-mini, gpt-5 series (no reasoning traces)
+- **Standard models**: gpt-4o, gpt-4o-mini (limited reasoning support)
 - **Specialized models**: computer-use-preview, gpt-image-1

-For reasoning traces, use reasoning models like o1 or o3.
+For full reasoning traces and summaries, use reasoning models like gpt-5, o1, or o3.

+## Current Limitations

+This implementation provides a subset of the full OpenAI Responses API functionality:

+1. **Stateless only**: Currently only supports stateless mode (store=false).
+The full API supports stateful conversation management
+2. **Manual context management**: You must manually pass all previous messages and reasoning traces.
+The full API can automatically manage conversation context
+3. **Limited reasoning access**: Access to reasoning content is through encrypted traces only.
+The full API may provide additional reasoning formats
+4. **Basic output structure**: Uses simplified `ResponseOutputItem` structure.
+The full API may have additional output types and metadata